Public Health (Infectious Diseases) Regulations 1988

-The Public Health (Infectious Diseases) Regulations 1988, created by the Department of Health and Social Care, came into force on 1 October 1988 and was associated with the previous Public Health (Control of Disease) Act 1984.
+The Public Health (Infectious Diseases) Regulations 1988 (SI 1988/1546), created by the Department of Health and Social Care, came into force on 1 October 1988 and was associated with the previous Public Health (Control of Disease) Act 1984.
 24 more diseases were added, indicating exact control powers that could be applied to individual diseases.
+The regulations also revoked the previous Public Health (Infectious Diseases) Regulations 1985 (SI 1985/434).

 Notifiable diseases

 In addition to cholera, plague, relapsing fever, smallpox, typhus and food poisoning, the regulations of 1988 consist of 24 additional conditions: